microdee/OpenUnrealSpaceMouse/LINUX.md

 ## Installation

-After building the plugin copy the `UE4-SpaceMouse/Out/Linux` folder into your project's `Plugins` directory, changing the name in the process to `SpaceMouse`.
+If you just want to use this in your project then you need to [prepare](https://mcro.de/Nuke.Unreal/d3/de9/Targets.html#target-prepare)/[generate](https://mcro.de/Nuke.Unreal/d3/de9/Targets.html#target-generate) your project with [Nuke.Unreal](https://mcro.de/Nuke.Unreal/) and then you can use them as usual.

+If you want to make an engine plugin then you can use the archives which `BuildOuesm` has created.

 Start the Unreal Editor and verify that the plugin is enabled in **Edit > Plugins > Input Devices**.
 Then check that plugin settings are available in **Edit > Editor Preferences > Plugins > SpaceMouse**.

-Your'e now ready to use your 3DConnexion hardware!
+Your're now ready to use your 3DConnexion hardware!
 Review the [README](README.md) for additional configuration options and how to use the plugin.

 ### Troubleshooting